-In addition to the distance learning plan, FUSD has identified two Safe Learning Centers for K - 5 students, one site for 6 - 12 students and one site for K - 12 students.
+In addition to the distance learning plan, FUSD has identified six Safe Learning Centers for K - 12 students, one of these sites will be for 6 - 12 students and one site will be for K - 12 students with remaining sites for K - 5 students.
 Students attending the Safe learning Centers will have WiFi access, support from paraprofessionals with their daily remote learning sessions, and have access to food service.
 These sites will be open during regular school hours.